-In the precursor simulation, a realistic turbulent flow is generated by adding random perturbations to an initially laminar flow.
-The chaotic behavior of the modeled boundary layer generates turbulent structures at a range of scales,-until a stationary state is reached after several hours of simulation time.
-This study only considers one atmospheric condition, being a conventionally
+In the precursor simulation a realistic turbulent flow is generated by adding random perturbations to an initially laminar flow.
+The chaotic behavior of the modeled boundary layer generates turbulent structures at a range of scales, until a stationary state is reached after several hours of simulation time.
+This study only considers one atmospheric condition, being a conventionally neutral boundary layer with a hub height (90 m) wind speed of 8.3 m s-1.
+The hub height turbulence intensity in this boundary layer is 10.3 %, while the power law wind shear exponent and vertical wind veer between lower and upper tip height are 0.17 and 2.0°, respectively.

 Figure 2.
-Exemplary results Examples of the engineering model's results for a wind direction change rate of $\theta=80^\circ$ h-1.
+Exemplary results of the engineering model for a wind direction change rate of $\theta=80^{\circ}~h^{-1}$.
 Gray lines indicate the wind direction of a (a) smooth and (b) turbulent time series.
 Black and yellow indicate greedy SC and PC; blue and red indicate wake steering SC and PC, respectively.
-A turbine spacing of 6D is assumed and $\bar{\delta}=0^\circ$ indicates the wind direction where the turbine pair is aligned.
+A turbine spacing of 6D is assumed and $\overline{\delta}=0^{\circ}$ indicates the wind direction where the turbine pair is aligned.